ItDoBeLikeThatSometimes/ItDoBeLikeThatSometimes/README.md

 - 👀 I’m interested in Coding.
 - 🌱 I’m currently learning Computer Science at Aarhus University.
 - 💞️ I’m looking to collaborate on Game Projects.
-- 📫 How to reach me Dm me on Twitter.
+- 📫 How to reach me Dm me here.

 <!---
 ItDoBeLikeThatSometimes/ItDoBeLikeThatSometimes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.